![]() |

-As of this initial writing, with the 2015 El Niño continuing to develop and intensify in the Northern Hemisphere, the following is a brief overview of the pattern and timing of heat stress that resulted in widespread severe coral bleaching during 1997-1999.
-Past reports have estimated that over 15% of the world's coral reefs were effectively lost during the 1997-1999 period (Wilkinson 2000).
+As of this initial writing (May 7, 2014), with the 2015 El Niño continuing to develop and intensify in the Northern Hemisphere, the following is a brief overview of the pattern and timing of heat stress that resulted in widespread, severe coral bleaching in many parts of the world, during 1997-1999.
+Past reports have estimated that over 15% of the world's coral reefs were effectively lost during 1997-1999 (Wilkinson 2000).
 At that time, NOAA Coral Reef Watch observed widespread, prolonged high temperatures that caused coral bleaching.
-This was associated with what has been argued to be the largest El Niño on record (1997-1998) followed immediately by a strong La Niña (1998-1999).
+This was associated with what has been argued to be the largest El Niño on record (1997-1998), followed immediately by a strong La Niña (1998-1999).
 In general, many areas that are untouched by warming during an El Niño are influenced by warming during a La Niña (see Eakin et al. 2009).

 The following discussion uses the NOAA Coral Reef Watch SST Anomaly and Bleaching Alert Area products to illustrate the events.
 The Bleaching Alert Area shows patterns of areas with accumulated thermal stress sufficient to cause coral bleaching.
 The patterns are a bit different, and more coral-focused, than those visible in the SST Anomaly data.
 More on these products can be found at: https://coralreefwatch.noaa.gov/satellite/index.php.